cristian-5/Spin/Documentation/ReadMe.md

-I'm working on a better version of the documentation, in the meantime enjoy this code snippets which will hopefully satisfy your hunger for knowledge ; )
+I'm working on a better version of the documentation, in the meantime enjoy this code snippets which will hopefully satisfy your hunger for knowledge.

 - [Types](Types.md)
 - [Variables](Variables.md)